-Launching a mainstream streaming service is not an easy proposition.
-The market is already near saturation with 30-some different niche add-ons, plus three major streamers.
-But Apple TV+ is regarded as one with a real chance to thrive, since it already has the hardware base.
-With two billion devices around the world, it would only take a tenth of Apple owners to sign up to reach 200 million users, dwarfing Netflix in comparison.
-That's why the company dropped billions on content, including the very expensive sci-fi series See.
-Now See Season 2 is coming to Apple TV+, proving the service is serious about its shows.
+Launching a mainstream streaming service is not an easy proposition, considering Netflix, Hulu, Amazon Prime Video, and HBO have dominated the already oversaturated market for years.
+But Apple TV+, launched in November 2019, could have a real chance to thrive.
+With two billion Apple devices in use around the world, it would only take a tenth of that base to sign up to reach 200 million users, dwarfing Netflix in comparison.
+The company has dropped billions of dollars on content, including the very expensive sci-fi series See, whose Season 2 is coming to Apple TV+.

-In fact, all four shows Apple TV+ debuted on Nov.
-1 were given a second season, even before the embargo on reviews dropped.
-That's good news for fans of Dickinson, the CW-meets-PBS romp, which is arguably the best of Apple's shows.
+It seems Apple’s investment is paying off.
+According to research firm Ampere Analysis, Apple TV+ gained an estimated 33.6 million customers by the end of 2019.
+If that estimation is correct, it’s probably why all four shows Apple TV+ debuted on Nov.
+1, 2019, were quickly renewed for a second season.
+That's good news for fans of Dickinson, the CW-meets-PBS romp, which is arguably the best of Apple's shows, as well as For All Mankind andThe Morning Show.
 It's also good news for See, which sadly has not fared nearly as well in the eyes of critics.
 (It currently holds a 40% splat on Rotten Tomatoes.)

 See's concept is super ambitious.
-The idea of telling a story of a blind human society via a visual medium such as television is a daring proposition.
+The idea of telling a story of a visually impaired human society via a visual medium such as television is a daring undertaking.
 Unfortunately, the execution hasn't always been great.
 There are stunning moments, like Jason Momoa's character Baba Voss sword fighting multiple opponents using only aural cues to find them.
 But for each one, there is another "prayer" scene with Queen Kane reminding viewers that sex positions aren't trendy on TV anymore for a reason.